regina-normal/regina/packaging/readmes/README-ubuntu-hardy.txt

 packages also.
 The "regina-normal-mpi" package is available for users running long census calculations on clusters.

-You might have noticed that Dapper Drake already offers Regina as part of its universe section.
-However, this is the older version 4.2.1 (which was current when Dapper Drake was released).
+You might have noticed that Hardy Heron already offers Regina as part of its universe section.
+However, this is the older version 4.4 (which was current when Hardy Heron was released).
 For a newer version of Regina you should follow the steps outlined above.

 ------------------------------------

-Ben Burton <bab@debian.org>, Sun, 25 Nov 2007 10:28:59 +1100
+Ben Burton <bab@debian.org>, Sat, 17 May 2008 11:39:33 +1000